By Gayle Vehar on | No Comments

-That wouldn’t have been so terrible all by itself, but it happened right before a session and I didn’t know I had done it until I was in the middle of photographing.
-During the session, I knew something was wrong but we were pressed for time/light and I didn’t have time to figure out the problem.
+That wouldn’t have been so terrible all by itself, but it happened right before a photoshoot and I didn’t know it happened until I was in the middle of the session!
+I realized something was wrong during the shoot, but we were pressed for time with the best light fading quickly - I didn’t have time to figure out the problem.

-I edited the best ones and tried to salvage the ones that I could.
-The session turned out fine despite lots of extra editing time and worry.
+I edited the best ones and tried to salvage some of the others.
+The session turned out fine despite a WHOLE LOT of extra editing time and worry.

-To use this trick, you need to be in the Develop Module and have two photos selected that have very different exposures.
+1. To use this match total exposure trick, you need to be in the Develop Module and have two photos selected that have very different exposures.

-When I did this with the photos that I took that day, it ended up rescuing every photo I took even though many of them looked so overexposed!!
-Check out how nicely Lightroom matched the exposure of the two photos!
+When I did this with the photos that I took that day, it ended up rescuing almost EVERY SINGLE PHOTO I took (even though many of them looked VERY overexposed)!!

 Magic?
 I say YES!